dev-rbatista/SWitCH-Project_Family-Finance-Application/README.md

 Then, the SpringBoot Framework was introduced and later on React, in order to make it to a Single Page Application.

+More information can be found in the Wiki section of this Repository (Documentation is currently in Portuguese)

 ## What is this repository for? ##